 We compare MSG with other nonsmooth optimization methods that require an oracle for the computation of $\nabla F$.
 These are GRANSO, HANSO, and SLQP-GS.
-The GRadient-based Algorithm for Non-Smooth Optimization (GRANSO) employs a sequential quadratic optimization method with Broyden-Fletcher-Goldfarb-Shanno (BFGS) approximate Hessian updates~\cite{curtis2017bfgs}.
+The GRadient-based Algorithm for Non-Smooth Optimization (GRANSO) employs a sequential quadratic optimization method with Broyden--Fletcher--Goldfarb--Shanno (BFGS) approximate Hessian updates~\cite{curtis2017bfgs}.
 GRANSO was run with its default settings.
 The Hybrid Algorithm for Non-Smooth Optimization (HANSO) implements BFGS and gradient sampling methods together with a bundle method~\cite{overton2009hanso}.
 HANSO is hard-coded to perform at most 100 gradient sampling iterations since such iterations can be expensive; this cap was removed.
-Sequential Linear or Quadratic Programming with Gradient Sampling (SLQP-GS) has two modes: sequential linear programming mode and sequential quadratic programming mode, where gradient information is always obtained by a sampling process to compute search directions efficiently~\cite{curtis2012sequential}.
+Sequential Linear or Quadratic Programming with Gradient Sampling (SLQP-GS) has two modes: the sequential linear programming mode and the sequential quadratic programming mode, where gradient information is always obtained by a sampling process to compute search directions efficiently~\cite{curtis2012sequential}.
 We use the sequential quadratic mode in our experiments.

-\figref{experiments_func} shows a data profile in terms of $f$-value decrease; that is, the definition of solved is determined by~\eqref{eq:f_converged}.
-As previously remarked, however, function values may be insufficient to describe the performance of problems on our benchmarking test set, and so \figref{experiments_grad} shows data profiles in terms of $\Gamma$, and the definition of solved is determined by~\eqref{eq:Gamma_converged}.
+\figref{experiments_grad} (left) shows a data profile in terms of decrease in $f$; that is, the definition of solved is determined by~\eqref{eq:f_converged}.
+As previously remarked, however, function values may be insufficient to describe the performance of methods on our benchmarking test set, and so the right plot in \figref{experiments_grad} shows data profiles in terms of $\Gamma$, and the definition of solved is determined by~\eqref{eq:Gamma_converged}.